π App

 GetRoutesβ

-This method gets all routes.
+This method retrieves all routes.

 func (app *App) GetRoutes(filterUseOption ...bool) []Route